xch-liu/geom-tex-dg/README.md

 ## Preresquisites

 ### Testbed Install:
-We use [Dassl](https://github.com/KaiyangZhou/Dassl.pytorch) as the testbed and follow the training and evaluation protocol.
+We use [Dassl](https://github.com/KaiyangZhou/Dassl.pytorch) as the testbed and the code is based on it.

 ```bash
 # Create the conda environment (make sure conda is installed)